shinokada/typelet/README.md

 ### Space

-When you create or add a word, use `-s` to add spaces in front of lines.
+Use `-s`  to add spaces in front of all lines.
 Default: 0

 ### Empty line